Best Scope for 30-30 Lever Action Rifles – Top 4 Optics for Marlin & Winchester

 When you find scopes for less than $100, it’s only natural to expect low-quality components.
 But that’s simply not the case with the Bushnell Banner Dusk & Dawn.

 This scope features fully multi-coated optics, which is a nice upgrade over cheaper scopes that only have coated optics.
+This resulted in significantly reduced glare compared to scopes like the Tasco World Class, enhancing target visibility in bright conditions.
 This means that more light will be able to reach your eye, resulting in a brighter and clearer image.

 The reticle is also well designed.
 It’s a simple 4A Duplex reticle, but it gets the job done and then some.
+In my experience, the reticle remained crisp and distinct against a variety of backgrounds, from dark timber to snowy landscapes.
 I had no trouble picking up my target, even in lower-light conditions.

 Bushnell Banner Dusk & Dawn 3-9x40 reticle